'Brady Bunch' Episode Fuels Campaigns Against Vaccines — And Marcia's Miffed

 "We were all giggling and laughing because the whole family in the Brady Bunch got the measles," he says.
 "Where is the sitcom that joked about dying from AIDS or joked about dying from cancer?"

 Some former cast members are upset the show is being used in 2019 to bolster arguments against vaccines.
 Maureen McCormick played Marcia as a teen.
-She found out a few months ago that an anti-vaccination Facebook group was circulating memes of her with the measles from that episode, and she was furious, she says.
+She found out a few months ago that an anti-vaccination Facebook group was circulating memes of her with measles from that episode, and she was furious, she says.

-"I was really concerned with that and wanted to get to the bottom of that, because I was never contacted," she said.
+"I was really concerned with that and wanted to get to the bottom of that, because I was never contacted," she says.

-"I think it's really wrong when people use people's images today to promote whatever they want to promote and the person's image they're using they haven't asked or they have no idea where they stand on the issue," she says adding, "As a mother, my daughter was vaccinated."
+"I think it's really wrong when people use people's images today to promote whatever they want to promote and the person's image they're using they haven't asked or they have no idea where they stand on the issue," she says, adding, "As a mother, my daughter was vaccinated."

-McCormick said she got the measles as a child, and it was nothing like the Brady Bunch episode; she got really sick.
+McCormick says that she got measles as a child and that it was nothing like the Brady Bunch episode; she got really sick.

-"Having the measles was not a fun thing," she said.
+"Having the measles was not a fun thing," she says.
 "I remember it spread through my family."

-The year that the Brady Bunch episode came out, according to data from the Centers for Disease Control and Prevention, there were more than 25,000 measles cases and 41 deaths.
+In 1969, the year that the Brady Bunch episode came out, there were more than 25,000 measles cases and 41 deaths, according to data from the Centers for Disease Control and Prevention.
 It was six years after the vaccine was developed, and the vast majority of people who got sick with measles fully recovered, as they do today.

 Elena Conis, an associate professor at the University of California, Berkeley, who specializes in medical history, explained that circumstances in 2019 are vastly different from those in 1969.